HannaKi/Harjoittelumuistiinpanot/README.md

 nvidia-smi # see the GPUs in work exit # to exit the node
 ```
-If "Volatile GPU-Util" (percentages) increase batch size.
+If "Volatile GPU-Util" (percentages) is low increase batch size.
 80-90 % is ok.

 ### Running sinteractive partition in Mahti